magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 Opening the Dhamma Eye
 ======================

-\<span class="dropcaps-first"\>S\</span\>\<span
+<span class="dropcaps-first" markdown="1">S</span><span
-class="dropcaps-words"\>ome of us start\</span\> to practise, and even after a year or two, still don’t know what’s what.
+class="dropcaps-words" markdown="1">ome of us start</span>&nbsp; to
+practise, and even after a year or two, still don’t know what’s what.
 We are still unsure of the practice.
 When we’re still unsure, we don’t see that everything around us is purely Dhamma, and so we turn to teachings from the Ajahns.
-But actually, when we know our own mind, when there is to look closely at the mind, there is wisdom.
+But actually, when we know our own mind, when there is sati to look closely at the mind, there is wisdom.
 All times and all places become occasions for us to hear the Dhamma.

 We can learn Dhamma from nature, from trees for example.
 A tree is born due to causes and it grows following the course of nature.
 Right here